-When I Googled the phrase “linkedin profile is missing”, nearly 350 million results appeared.
+When I Googled the phrase “linkedin profile is missing”, more than 400 million results appeared.
 Clearly this is an issue impacting and worrying many LinkedIn users.

 The last thing you can afford is having your LinkedIn profile disappear or your account shut down.
 You’re probably quaking right now at the very thought that this could ever happen to you.